 Serve as an advocate for good statistical design in health science investigations.

 The application process for the M.S. in Biostatistics is an online process.
 Detailed instructions on how to apply are posted on the Department of Biostatistics website.
-Students are admitted for the fall semester only.
-Applications for the fall semester must be received by February 1st for consideration.

 - A bachelor's degree in statistics, biostatistics, mathematics or applied mathematics from a regionally accredited institution documented by submission of an official transcript indicating the degree has been conferred before entering the program.
 Official transcripts from institutions attended post-baccalaureate are also required.